Liberator Building Society

 The Liberator Building Society was a British building society that was formed in 1868 by Jabez Balfour and failed in 1892 due to fraud perpetrated by its founder.

-Balfour used his widespread non-conformist and temperance connections to raise funds, it became the largest building society in the country by the 1890s.
+Balfour used his widespread nonconformist and temperance connections to raise funds.
+It had become the largest building society in the country by the 1890s.
 However, by the end, most of the mortgages were to finance speculative developments by other Balfour-controlled companies at prices which were fraudulent.

-In 1892, Balfour’s bank collapsed, followed by some of his development companies.
-The Liberator Building Society was unable to meet the demand from withdrawals and in October 1892 a liquidator was appointed.
-More than £8m. was lost to the Liberator and its associates.
+In 1892, Balfour's bank collapsed, followed by some of his development companies.
+The Liberator Building Society was unable to meet the demand for withdrawals, and in October 1892 a liquidator was appointed.
+More than £8m was lost to the Liberator and its associates.